Article

 Employers in Belgium can implement several strategies to achieve payroll cost reduction while complying with legal requirements:

-• Offer flexible working: Supporting remote working or flexible work schedules can reduce your real estate costs and allows businesses to increase or decrease their workforce based on workload variations and requirements.
+- Offer flexible working: Supporting remote working or flexible work schedules can reduce your real estate costs and allows businesses to increase or decrease their workforce based on workload variations and requirements.
+See more in our guide to getting a work permit in Belgium.

-• Automate payroll management: Employing comprehensive payroll software with automation capabilities like Deel ensures compliance with local laws and streamline complex payroll tasks.
+- Automate payroll management: Employing comprehensive payroll software with automation capabilities like Deel ensures compliance with local laws and streamlines complex payroll tasks.
 This reduces labor hours spent on repetitive administrative tasks and minimizes errors that can incur significant penalties.

 When implementing payroll reduction strategies, Belgian companies need to remain compliant with local regulations, such as: